tldr-pages/tldr/pages/linux/schroot.md

 # schroot

-> Run command or start an interactive shell with a different root directory.
+> Run a command or start an interactive shell with a different root directory.
 More customizable than `chroot`.
 > More information: <https://wiki.debian.org/Schroot>.

 - List available chroots: